CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/overview-early-access.md

 # Interactive API Docs

-Use the interactive documentation to explore the Meraki API endpoints.
+Use the interactive documentation to explore the Meraki API operations.

 Each request will have a complete description of all the required parameters and also allow you to instantly try it out in the online console.
 Code Templates are also provided for quickly building scripts.